calittle/calittle.github.io/index.md

 * [CCSD COVID Reporting](https://calittle.github.io/pages/ccsd) - data collection for Cobb County School District active and cumulative COVID-19 case data for 2021-2022 school year, with charts.

 * [Pool Toys](https://calittle.github.io/pages/pooltoys) - Arduino-based WiFi enabled pool thermometer that logs data to an external data collection [service](https://io.adafruit.com/fenbranklin/feeds/tsfeed), and makes that data available to your Alexa device via a [Lambda](https://github.com/calittle/pooltoys/tree/master/alexa-skill) function.
 You can [ask](https://github.com/calittle/pooltoys/blob/274c4e4fcb3abcc7e94523fdc5aeca3efb70da66/alexa-skill/alexa.m4a?raw=true) your Alexa-enabled device to report the current temperature reading.

+* [Documaker](https://github.com/calittle/documaker) - I've been working with this software for two decades, and in this repo are a ton of useful tools, ideas, samples, and tutorials.